Unfolded proximal neural networks for robust image Gaussian denoising: Experiments

-This bound was computed in \cite{le2021proximal} and appears to be very pessimistic.
-A tighter bound can be computed using the definition of Lipschitz continuity.
-Indeed, by definition, in~\eqref{eq:lipschitz}, $\chi$ is a Lipschitz constant of $f_\Theta$.
+Unfortunately, as shown in \cite{Le_HTV_2022_p-eusipco-fas-pab}, this bound can be very pessimistic and not ideal to conclude on the robustness of the network.
+Instead, a tighter bound can be computed using the definition of Lipschitz continuity.
+Indeed, by definition the parameter $\chi$ in~\eqref{eq:lipschitz} is a Lipschitz constant of $f_\Theta$.
 This Lipschitz constant can be computed by noticing that it corresponds to the maximum of $\| \operatorname{J} f_\Theta(\datad) \|_S$ over all possible images $\datad \in \RR^N$, where $\operatorname{J}$ denotes the Jacobian operator.
 Since such a value is impossible to compute for all images of $\RR^N$, we can restrict our study on images similar to those used for training the network, i.e.,

-Such an approach has been proposed in~\cite{pesquet2021learning}, where the norm is computed using power iterations coupled with automatic differentiation in Pytorch.
+Such an approach has been proposed in~\cite{pesquet2021learning} for constraining the value of $\chi$ during the training process.
+In practice, the norm is computed using power iterations coupled with automatic differentiation in Pytorch.